bytewizer/microserver/README.md

 ## Getting Started

-**Work in Progress!** As we encourage users to play with the samples and test programs, this project has not yet reached a stable state.
-See the [Project Playground](https://github.com/microcompiler/microserver/tree/master/playground) for an example of how to use these packages.
+**Work in Progress!** As we encourage users to play with the samples and test programs this project has not yet reached a release state.
+See the working [Project Samples](https://github.com/microcompiler/microserver/tree/master/samples) for an example of how to use these packages.
+The [Project Playground](https://github.com/microcompiler/microserver/tree/master/playgound) also includeds many woking examples.

 ### Pre-build Nuget Packages
 Are located as attached artifacts on successful [Action Workflows](https://github.com/microcompiler/microserver/actions).